-We originally had to buy the panels directly from China via AliExpress, but now FAST Pinball sells a kit for $99.
+We originally had to buy the panels directly from China via AliExpress, but now FAST Pinball sells a kit.
 The FAST Pinball option is nice because the price is great and they also include a mounting bracket that fits a standard DMD cutout (ask them directly since it is not currently listed on their website).

 If you buy the panels yourself on AliExpress, you’ll pay about the same price for just the panels, you won’t have a mounting bracket, and you’ll have to deal with customer support from China.
 Also FAST tests the panels to make sure all the pixels work—a problem people were running into when buying from AliExpress.

 (2) The Teensy¶

 Once you have your panel, you need a way to talk to them via a computer.
 The panels use some kind of 16-pin signalling system which is some kind of standard in the gigantic advertising display industry.

 The solution for MPF is to use a Teensy 3.2 (which is kind of like an Arduino).
 The Teensy is available from multiple sources for about $20.
 Here’s the link to the website of the guy who actually built it, and you can also get it from Adafruit which is nice because you also need the shield (from the next step) which is also available from them.